4/30/2024

 Jay McCandless

-Okay, got it.
+Okay.
+Got it.
 And then when you were talking in the prepared comments about revenue dollars starting to accelerate faster than inventory dollars, when should we expect that to kick in?

 speaker

-Charles
+Charles Murdian

 Yeah, Jay, this is Charles.
 I mean, I think you're going to see it throughout the remainder of the year.
-I think it's, you know, we're still focused on spending dollars to deliver our new community counts to get to 150 communities by the end of the year.
-But I think you'll see it spread out throughout the year but heavier weighted to the back half of the year.
+I think it's, you know, we're still focused on spending dollars to deliver our new community accounts to get to 150 communities by the end of the year.
+But I think you'll see it spread out throughout the year, but heavier weighted to the back half of the year.

 speaker